-(2) Individuals are responsible for maintaining records supporting certification or satisfaction of warrant requirements for quality assurance purposes
+(2) Employees are responsible for maintaining the records needed to demonstrate that they have satisfied certification, warrant and training requirements for quality assurance purposes.

-(3) Supervisors must ensure acquisition workforce members are registered in FAITAS and verify the accuracy of data entered.
+(3) Supervisors must ensure that AWF members are registered in the career management system of record and maintain data accuracy in the system for their direct reports.